Eaganb91/Systematic-Discrimination-Checker/README.md

 Future Improvements:
 -encrypt files to protect client information
--Add more (check if genderqueer already included) protected classes
+-Add more protected class's
+-add support for missing values
+-create a ui for clients with less teck literacy